How Salvation Army Red Kettles Became a Christmas Tradition

 It also faces new problems ranging from a shortage of bell ringers in some cities to fewer kettle contributions as people carry less cash.

-Yet the Army remains a familiar symbol for religious and philanthropic outreach.
-Each year, when high school and college actors perform Guys and Dolls, the Army graces American stages.
-This popular musical, inspired by a real-life Salvationist, captures the missionaries’ zealous dedication.
-And this holiday season, Grammy-award winning singer Meghan Trainor kicked off the 2018 Red Kettle Campaign during the Dallas Cowboys’ Thanksgiving Day game halftime show.
+And this holiday season, Grammy-award nomimated singer-songwriter Ellie Goulding kicked off the 2019 Red Kettle Campaign during the Dallas Cowboys’ Thanksgiving Day game halftime show.

 Salvation Army Captain Joseph McFee’s legacy lives on — providing inspiration to millions of Americans, whether they care about religion or not.